nodanaonlyzuul/useful_duration/README.md

 ## Dependencies

-This requires ActiveSupport To play nicely with ActiveSupport duration.
+This requires ActiveSupport to play nicely with ActiveSupport duration.
 It was written against 3.2.13 and hasn't been regression tested against other versions.

 ## Contributing